Coastal ocean dynamics applications radar: Equipment

-The Operating Frequency Range of modern equipments goes from 3 to 50 MHz and it can be programmed for unattended operation for periods of up to two weeks.
+Modern equipment can operate from 3 to 50 MHz and can be programmed for unattended operation for periods of up to two weeks.

-The main equipment is cabled to the electronic segment, that is housed near-by in a sheltered environment and contains the system hardware, where information is stored.
+The main equipment is cabled to the electronic segment, that is housed nearby in a sheltered environment and contains the system hardware, where information is stored.
 A minicomputer controls the radar and processes the signals and the operator can communicate with the system through a portable keyboard terminal.

-The raw spectral data can be processed on-line to obtain real-time outputs and the final data products can be displayed on a graphics terminal or outputted to a hardcopy plotter.
-Otherwise, off-line processing at a later date can be accomplished.
+The raw spectral data can be processed on-line to obtain real-time outputs and the final data products can be displayed on a graphics terminal or printed with a hardcopy plotter.
+Off-line processing at a later date can be accomplished as well.

 Applications

-Measuring surface currents is the primary result obtained by using CODAR.

-Ranges achieved and resolution vary with environmental conditions and antenna placement.
+The main purpose of CODAR is to measure surface current.
+The systems' range and resolution vary with environmental conditions and antenna placement.
 In general, however, in their long-range mode, modern CODAR can measure out to 100–200 km offshore with a resolution of 3–12 km.
-By increasing the frequency, resolutions as fine as 200–500 m can be obtained, but the observation range is shortened (15–20 km).
+By increasing the frequency, resolutions as fine as 200–500 m can be obtained, but the observation range is shortened to 15–20 km.

-However, the actual range can be limited by radio interferences, high-ocean states and ground conditions in the vicinity of the antennas.
-Wet and moist sandy soils enhance the ground wave propagation, whereas dry and rocky grounds reduce signal strengths.
+However, the actual range can be limited by radio interference, high-ocean states and ground conditions in the vicinity of the antennas.
+Wet and moist sandy soils enhance ground wave propagation, whereas dry and rocky grounds attenuate the signal.

-A single CODAR system can measure only the component of surface current travelling toward or away from the radar so, to determine the total surface current vectors, it is necessary to use at least a two-system setup.
+A single CODAR system can measure only the component of surface current travelling toward or away from the radar, so to determine the total surface current vectors, it is necessary to use at least a two-system setup.
 An array of CODAR sites can be employed to obtain regional coverage.

-In a multiple radar configuration, spacing between two radar systems should be approximately 15 to 40 km for long-range open ocean mode and 8 to 20 km for “higher frequency, higher resolution, shorter range” mode.
+In a multiple radar configuration, spacing between two radar systems should be approximately 15 to 40 km for long-range open ocean mode and 8 to 20 km in short-range mode.

 Typically, CODAR data are averaged over one hour to reduce the noisiness of the sea echo.
 Therefore, current maps can be produced every hour.
-This period can be reduced to approximately 20 minutes, however the data may become noisy over such a short period.
+This period can be reduced to approximately 20 minutes, however data collected over short periods may be noisy.

-CODAR’s measurements are interesting for both military and civil purposes.
-Main applications are for example coastal engineering and public safety projects, planning of navigational seaways, mitigation of ocean pollution, search and rescue operations, oil-spill mitigation in real time and larval population connectivity assessment.

-Also, data obtained by using CODAR are used as inputs for global resource monitoring and weather forecasting models and are particularly helpful for tidal and storm-surge measurements.

-Moreover, from the measurements can be extracted the direction of propagation of wave energy and the period of the most energetic waves, which are important data for many practical applications in design and operation of coastal and offshore structures.
+CODAR's measurements are useful for both military and civil purposes.
+Main applications include coastal engineering and public safety projects, planning of navigational seaways, mitigation of ocean pollution, search and rescue operations, oil-spill mitigation in real time and larval population connectivity assessment.
+Also, data obtained from CODAR are used as inputs for global resource monitoring and weather forecasting models and are particularly helpful for tidal and storm-surge measurements.
+Moreover, the direction of propagation of wave energy and the period of the most energetic waves, can be extracted from the measurements, which are important for many practical applications in design and operation of coastal and offshore structures.